👀 Solink Secure Summit ’25 open for registration.

 Indoors, a combination of dome and 360 degree cameras are used.
 The domes provide a similar field of view to turrets or bullets, but the direction the camera is facing is hidden, which adds a bit more security value.
 In addition, they are protected from vandals, for example an employee who may want to hide theft or an angry customer.
 The 360 degree cameras are placed in the most open areas to monitor the whole lobby and kitchen.

-To get the most out of your security cameras, you need to connect them to a complete video surveillance ecosystem.
+To get the most out of your security cameras, you need to connect them to a complete video security ecosystem.
 That includes Solink’s video analytics.

-To find out how Solink gets the most out of your surveillance system, sign up for a demo today.
+To find out how Solink gets the most out of your security system, sign up for a demo today.

-Solink’s video analytics and surveillance for organizations makes it easy to create a safe, secure, and healthy environment.
+Solink’s video analytics and security for organizations makes it easy to create a safe, secure, and healthy environment.

 Schedule a 30-minute product demo with our experts